Keyboard shortcuts

 1. CSM checks the latest YARA Forge release tag on GitHub

-2. If newer than the installed version, downloads the ZIP for the configured tier and its detached signature
+2. If newer than the installed version, downloads the ZIP for the configured tier from yara_forge.download_url and its detached signature

 3. Verifies the download against signatures.signing_key